Skip to main content

 Architecture

-The publisher is a single-binary Rust service that:
+A publisher is any service that:

 2. Computes forward prices using the interest rate parity formula